 Dirofilarioses in Cats

-These guidelines were drafted by Maia Grazia Pennisi et al.
+These guidelines were drafted and updated by Maria Grazia Pennisi et al. and published in Journal of Feline Medicine and Surgery 22 (2020), 442-451.

 - Dirofilaria immitis and Dirofilaria repens are the most important filarial worms causing heartworm disease and subcutaneous dirofilariosis, respectively.